Mirzipan/Homm3_BG_Database/docs/spells/magic_arrow.md

 - Magic Arrow is considered a basic spell, despite having a magic symbol in each corner.
 - Magic Arrow can benefit from spell power bonus to any school of magic, but it can only be affected by a single school of magic at a time.
+- [^1] If a unit ignores a specific school of magic (it's immune to spells of that school of magic), it can *not* ignore the Magic Arrow.

 ## Comes With